frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/notifications.md

 <!-- add-breadcrumbs -->
 # Notifications

-You can configure various notifications in your system to remind you of important activities such as:
+**You can configure various notifications in your system to remind you of important activities.**

 1. Completion date of a Task.
 2. Expected Delivery Date of a Sales Order.